apache/iotdb/integration-test/README.md

 Now integration testing supports two kinds of architecture.

-- `OneCopy`: A cluster with 1 config node and 1 data node.
+- `Simple`: A cluster with 1 config node and 1 data node.
 - `Cluster1`: A cluster with 1 config node and 3 data nodes.

 ## Integration Testing with One Copy Mode

-Integration testing in `OneCopy` mode can be run with both maven and IDEs like IntelliJ easily.
+Integration testing in `Simple` mode can be run with both maven and IDEs like IntelliJ easily.

 The maven command is:
 ```